What’s in the Camera Bag? Antarctica

 What I love about these lenses is that they can produce amazing landscape photos, but in cases when you have close-up wildlife AND interesting scenery, you can get some truly amazing shots.

-Accessories and other gear
+Accessories and Other Gear

 As with most photo expeditions, be sure to bring extra batteries and extra memory.
 You are VERY far removed from civilization, so there’s no swinging by the corner store to pick up extra batteries.